Grievance Appeal Procedures

 - Hearings are closed to the public unless the parties have a compelling reason to request an open hearing.
-Such requests must be received in writing by the Associate Dean of The Graduate School a minimum of five business days in advance of the hearing.
+Such requests must be received in writing by the Associate Dean of the Graduate School a minimum of five business days in advance of the hearing.
 All parties participating in the hearing must agree in writing that the hearing will be an open one.

 - Hearings will be recorded on audio recording.
-The recording is for The Graduate School's records and will not be provided to the grievant or other parties.
-Written minutes will be made presenting all relevant details to accompany the recommendation to the Associate Dean of The Graduate School.
+The recording is for the Graduate School's records and will not be provided to the grievant or other parties.
+Written minutes will be made presenting all relevant details to accompany the recommendation to the Associate Dean of the Graduate School.
 The grievant may request a copy of the minutes of the hearing.

-- After the hearing, the committee will assess all the evidence and formulate a recommendation to be sent to the Associate Dean of The Graduate School.
+- After the hearing, the committee will assess all the evidence and formulate a recommendation to be sent to the Associate Dean of the Graduate School.
 No one other than committee members shall be present during these deliberations.
 There are no minutes for the committee's deliberations.

-- Should this mediation be unsuccessful, either party to the grievance may appeal to the committee, with notification of the appeal to the Associate Dean of The Graduate School as noted in IV.2. above.
+- Should this mediation be unsuccessful, either party to the grievance may appeal to the committee, with notification of the appeal to the Associate Dean of the Graduate School as noted in IV.2. above.

-- Following notification to the Associate Dean, Steps IV.3., 4., and 5. above apply, as do steps 6., 7., and 8.
+- Following notification to the Associate Dean, Steps IV.
+3., 4., and 5. above apply, as do steps 6., 7., and 8.

 - The committee shall follow all the steps outlined under V. above as it conducts the formal hearing, with notification to the Associate Dean at the conclusion of the committee's deliberations.
 The Associate Dean will convey a decision as in V.14. above.

-In the event that the Vice Provost and Dean and/or the Associate Dean of The Graduate School are primary parties to a grievance, then the responsibility for the conduct of the grievance hearing, as described above, shall fall to the Office of the Provost and Vice President for Academic Affairs.
+In the event that the Vice Provost and Dean and/or the Associate Dean of the Graduate School are primary parties to a grievance, then the responsibility for the conduct of the grievance hearing, as described above, shall fall to the Office of the Provost and Vice President for Academic Affairs.

-VIII.
 Right to Final Appeal

-It shall be the responsibility of the Associate Dean of The Graduate School to inform the grievant, at the same time as the decision in the case is conveyed, of the possibility of a final appeal to the Vice Provost & Dean of The Graduate School within ten business days of the issuance of the Associate Dean's decision.
+It shall be the responsibility of the Associate Dean of the Graduate School to inform the grievant, at the same time as the decision in the case is conveyed, of the possibility of a final appeal to the Vice Provost and Dean of the Graduate School within ten business days of the issuance of the Associate Dean's decision.
 The appeal must be in writing and no longer than two pages (single-spaced, Times New Roman 12 pt font, one inch margins).
 It must be submitted as hardcopy (not email).
 Evidentiary documents may be attached, if they specifically address the issues below.
 This appeal will ordinarily be based upon allegations of abrogation of due process by the Graduate School (or its Grievance Committee) or upon claimed new and pertinent information not known at the time of the formal consideration of appeal by the Graduate School (or its Grievance Committee) to the party who wishes to have it presented, and therefore not available to the Graduate School or its Committee at the time of its deliberations.
 Upon being presented with the committee's report, the Associate Dean's decision, and the written claim of abrogation of due process and/or such new information, the Vice Provost & Dean will, within twenty business days, make a final decision on the matter.
 There will be no further recourse after the Vice Provost & Dean's decision.